Informfully/Documentation/docs/source/deployment.rst

 Before the script can be used, the variables in the file ``.snippets.sh`` have to be set (`configuration file located here <https://github.com/Informfully/Platform/blob/main/backend/build.sh>`_).

 **.snippets.sh** This is the configuration file.
-In this file we store all variables used for deployment, such as the app user, the temporary directory, the app directory, etc.
+In this file, we store all variables used for deployment, such as the app user, the temporary directory, the app directory, etc.

 **build.sh** This script builds the application and copies the bundle to the server.
 It also performs the tasks of extracting and